StuartIanNaylor/zram-swap-config/README.md

 Zram-swap-config is an interim package until zram-config-0.5 is fixed in deploy and operation

 Usefull for **RaspberryPi** for not writing on the SD card all the time.
 You need it because your SD card doesn't want to suffer anymore!
+Perfect accomplement for Log2Ram which will also write logs to memory https://github.com/azlux/log2ram

 _____
 ## Menu